azam123/python-learning/README.md

 **Lambda Function (Anonymous Function):** multiply = lambda x, y: x * y creates a simple anonymous function that multiplies two numbers.

+**Classes and Objects:**
+**Class Definition:**

+class Car: defines a class named Car.
+Inside the class, we have an initializer method (__init__), which is called when an object of the class is created.
+This method initializes the object's attributes (make, model, and year).
+Methods are functions defined inside the class.
+For example, display_info(), start_engine(), and stop_engine() are methods that operate on the objects.

+**Creating Objects:**

+car1 = Car("Toyota", "Corolla", 2020) creates an object of the Car class and passes values for make, model, and year to the __init__ method. car2 = Car("Honda", "Civic", 2022) creates another object.
+Accessing Methods and Attributes:

+car1.display_info() calls the display_info method on the car1 object to print the details of the car. car1.start_engine() starts the engine for car1.
+Similarly, methods are called for car2.